-To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.
+To avoid bodily injury or death from unexpected startup of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

 - 1. Shut down the engine, and remove the key from the ignition. - 2.
-Lift up on doors (A) at the front of header to open.
+Lift up doors (A) at the front of the machine.